w3f/Grants-Program/applications/escrow_pallet.md

 |    0f. | Benchmarking                      | Benchmarking will be provided for send_funds.
 |     1. | Substrate module: send_funds      | We will create a Substrate module that will send funds to to the contributor/receiver                                                                                 |

-### Milestone 3 Example — Implement Withdraw funds functionality
+### Milestone 3 — Implement Withdraw funds functionality

 - Estimated Duration: 1 month
 - FTE: 1